Crec0/Razer-systray-battery/README.md

 - Right click menu has exit button to kill the script
 - Uses py2exe to create a standalone executable, which can be thrown into the startup folder
 - Removed the requirement of using Task Schedular.
 Not my cup of tea.

+## To compile

+- Install the requirements using `pip install -r requirements.txt`
+- Run `python3 setup.py`
+- The executable will be in the `dist` folder.
+- Throw the executable into the startup folder to run on startup